 Using a variety of tools to keep your pets safe from mosquitoes and the dangers of heartworm disease is one of the best ways to ensure your furry friends stay happy and healthy.
 Make sure you’re doing all you can to keep your dog or cat safe from mosquitoes.
 A mosquito trap is an easy way to keep pests and disease away from your home.
 Make sure you choose the one that’s right for you.

 Remember to join Mosquito Magnet® on Facebook to learn more about keeping your family, your pets and yourself from becoming a regular mosquito bite victim.
-Also subscribe to the Mosquito Magnet E-Newsletter to earn a special discount on your first order and coupon codes for future purchases.
+Also subscribe to the Mosquito Magnet® E-Newsletter for more articles like this one and special product announcements.